 For the past 30 years, Science Olympiad has been a national, non-profit organization that provides a great opportunity for students to learn about various STEM disciplines in a problem solving and construction format.
 Students meet once a week plus some Saturdays starting at the end of October to prepare for off-site competition(s) held in February and March.

 Practices will begin in November.
 Some meetings will take place on Saturdays.
 We will try to have regular meetings for practice on Fridays starting in October for 2 hours after school.
 The competition is in March.
 Students should be interested in Science and should be able to work independently to prepare for the events.
 Coaches will be able to help and guide members with the events.
 Parents are also encouraged and this year especially needed to help.
 Events range from taking a test or science practical to designing and building a project.

-Membership dates: Late October to March (Regionals), into April if we qualify for State, and into May if we are invited to the National Competition.
+Membership dates: November to March (Regionals), into April if we qualify for State, and into May if we are invited to the National Competition.

 Meeting dates: Thursdays and Saturdays

 Eligibility: Students who maintain a “C” average or above and have an aptitude for STEM, Math and Science.